Backpacking The Balkans – The Ultimate Guide To Balkans Travel in 2018

 You will definitely notice that the non-EU countries in the Balkans don’t offer the same variety of goods that you may be used to and may have been expecting to find.
 For example, vegetables are widely limited to what is locally grown and available only on a seasonal basis; for example, I could not find spinach anywhere in Macedonia and even struggled to find fresh tomatoes one day in Serbia.
 The EU states are more like what you get back home and many even have French or German supermarkets in them.
 Having access to the EU single market and it’s customs breaks, their shelves are packed with more consumables than you could consume in 1000 lifetimes.

+Having a drink with friendly locals will be a highlight of your Balkans travel.
 Each country brews its own beer and whilst they are consistently cheap, some are much better than others.
 My recommendation is the black Sarajevska beer found in Bosnia as well as the Montenegrin Nickisco lager.
 In Romania, I got sick of drinking the local beer so switched to the wine which is a whole lot better.

 Moonshine known as Polenka is also made by most households throughout the region.
 This is basically some deviation of fruit schnapps.
 It is often served in plastic soda bottles with an alcoholic concentration ranging from 40% – 60%.